 I've been using Premiere Pro for some time now and in the past little while I've noticed some strange things, all of them having to do with audio.
-(I'm using CS5 on Mac)
+(I'm using CS5 on a 15-inch Macbook Pro with Snow Leopard)

 1. Sometimes the audio waveforms are not present on the timeline.
 It just shows a flat line with very rare small bumps in the wave.
 This makes editing audio a pain.
 This happens on various files, but is especially apparent when it comes to vocals.